slyubomirsky/tvm-rfcs/rfcs/assets/0106/spec.md

 The below derivation rules will explain in formal detail how Relax checks the correctness of purity annotations and enforces that impure calls are not made inside `DataflowBlock`s.
 At a high level, it operates by the following principles:
 1. Calls to `ExternFunc`s (which thus includes any expression whose `StructInfo` is `FuncStructInfo` with a `derive_func` included) are assumed to be impure by default.
 The `call_pure_packed` operator can be used to indicate to the compiler that a particular call to an `ExternFunc` is, in fact, pure.
 2. `Op` nodes must have an attribute called `FPurity`, which is a boolean flag that indicates whether or not the operator is pure.
 If the operator can have visible side effects in any case at all, it should be considered impure.
-3. For Relax `Function`s, the purity will depend on the `is_pure` annotation (which must be user-supplied).
+3. For Relax `Function`s, the purity can be annotated explicitly (and later checked) using the `is_pure` attribute or inferred from the body (whether there is a call to an impure function, for example) if the `is_pure` annotation is omitted.
+In some cases, if the purity is not annotated it may also not be possible to infer it, in which case the purity will be treated as unknown.

 Thus, the `StructInfo` system can determine whether a call is pure based on the above principles: For operators, it refers to `FPurity` and otherwise it refers to the `FuncStructInfo` (using the `purity` field for functions with `params` defined and assuming that any function with a `derive_func` defined is impure).
 If any such call occurs inside a `DataflowBlock` or a `Function` whose `is_pure` field is set to `True`, that is treated as a type error.
+Note that if the `purity` field of the `FuncStructInfo` of a called closure is undefined, this indicates that the purity of the closure is _unknown_; this is not a type-checking error but rather indicates that the purity inference pass must be performed (see [below](#inferring-function-purity-globally)).

-For verifying the purity of a function, however, there is one workaround permitted: If the function has the `relax.force_pure` attribute mapped to `True` in its `attrs`, then impure calls will be disregarded.
+For verifying the purity of a function, there is a manual override to inform the type system that a function should be treated as pure even if there are impure calls in it: If the function has the `relax.force_pure` attribute mapped to `True` in its `attrs`, then impure calls will be disregarded.
 This accounts for situations where individual actions may be impure (like mutating a value) but the overall effect of the function is pure (e.g., if the value that is mutated is one that is created inside the function, meaning that no externally-visible memory was ever mutated).
 This case is unlikely to be common for input programs, though `relax.force_pure` is used frequently in later stages of compilation.

 ### Auxiliary Procedures